-We report results in Table VI.
-In Column 1, we find that index funds are 11 percentage points more likely to side with firm management on contentious items relating to the board of directors.
-A small subset of these items relate to formal proxy battles between the incumbent board and an activist shareholder.
-That is, our results in Column 1 are consistent with those of Brav et al. (2019), who focus on fund voting in proxy battles, and again consistent with the idea that index funds cede power to firm management on contentious governance issues.
+Table VI reports the results.
+In column 1, we find that index funds are 11 percentage points more likely to side with firm management on contentious items relating to the board of directors.
+A small subset of these items relates to formal proxy battles between the incumbent board and an activist shareholder.
+That is, our results in column 1 are consistent with those of Bray et al. (2019), who focus on fund voting in proxy battles, and again consistent with the idea that index funds cede power to firm management on contentious governance issues.

-Next, the results in Columns 2 show that compensation votes are particularly important.
+Next, the results in column 2 shows that compensation votes are particularly important.
 We find the largest difference between active and passive funds' voting on compensation votes (11.3 percentage points).
-Prior studies have shown that a vote against management has a significant impact on compensation policies, since firms with substantial (actual or anticipated) voting dissent respond by removing controversial compensation practices (Ertimur et al., 2010; Larcker et al., 2015).
-Finally, in Columns 3 and 4 we find that the gap in fund voting between index and active funds is positive and of similar magnitude for items related to disclosure and managerial entrenchment.
+Prior studies have shown that a vote against management significantly affects compensation policies, since firms with substantial (actual or anticipated) voting dissent respond by removing controversial compensation practices (Ertimur et al., 2010; Larcker et al., 2015).
+Finally, in columns 3 and 4, we find that the gap in fund voting between index and active funds is positive and of similar magnitude for items related to disclosure and managerial entrenchment.
 Taken together, these findings reinforce our more general results in Table V, and suggest that the rise of index investing has consequences for (at least) board structure, managerial compensation, disclosure, and managerial entrenchment.

-E. Public Engagement: Schedule 13D vs Schedule 13G
+E. Public engagement: Schedule 13D versus Schedule 13G

 Our analysis so far provides consistent evidence that index funds, compared to active funds, do not use the voting mechanism to change firm policies.
-However, index funds could monitor through other channels - index funds could engage with the managers of their portfolio firms either publicly or privately (Dimson, Karakaş, & Li, 2015; McCahery et al., 2016), and then vote in support of management proposals that they negotiated beforehand.
+However, index funds could monitor through other channels, that is, index funds could engage with the managers of their portfolio firms either publicly or privately (Dimson, Karakaş, & Li, 2015; McCahery et al., 2016), and then vote in support of management proposals that they negotiated beforehand.
 In this subsection, we examine public engagement as measured by filings of form 13D.
-In the next subsection we examine two different tests to investigate the private engagement hypothesis.
+In the next subsection, we examine two different tests to investigate the private engagement hypothesis.

 We study index funds' propensity to publicly engage with the management of their portfolio firms by examining index funds' propensity to file a Schedule 13D.
 The SEC requires shareholders to disclose a holding above 5% of any public company via either Schedule 13D or Schedule 13G.
 Schedule 13D is required if the shareholder has "the purpose or the effect" of influencing the control of the firm.
-This category includes actions such as proposing governance changes, or engaging with the portfolio company to propose or facilitate the appointment of particular individuals as directors, etc. The short-form Schedule 13G, by contrast, requires that the shareholder has no such purpose.
-A blockholder who files Schedule 13G and then engages with firm management opens themselves up to SEC investigation or class action lawsuits (Levie v.
-Sears Roebuck & Co., 2009; Morley, 2019).
+This category includes actions such as proposing governance changes or engaging with the portfolio company to propose or facilitate the appointment of particular individuals as directors, etc. The short-form Schedule 13G, by contrast, requires that the shareholder has no such purpose.
+A blockholder who files Schedule 13G and then engages with firm management opens themselves up to SEC investigation or class action lawsuits ("Levie v.
+Sears Roebuck & Co., 676 F. Supp.
+2d 680", 2009; Morley, 2019).